 Based on its proprietary technology, Signosis has developed a highly sensitive and discriminative array technology for monitoring miRNA.
-It combines oligoligation assay-based detection and T7 transcription-based linear amplification, providing a highly sensitive and specific array assay.
-Via ligation, selection, and transcription of a pair of oligos that are hybridized to each specific miRNA, the targets are amplified and array monitored.
-By assigning unique tag sequences to individual isoforms, they can be easily differentiated.
+By combining oligoligation assay-based detection and T7 transcription-based linear amplification, we are providing a highly sensitive and specific array assay.
+Via ligation, selection, and transcription of a pair of oligos that are hybridized to each specific miRNA, the targets are amplified and the array monitored.
+In assigning unique tag sequences to individual isoforms, they can be easily differentiated.
 The whole procedure is simple and straightforward.
-We are currently offering an array that targets the 60 most well studied miRNAs, each with cited literature, which is able to facilitate the comparison and discovery of differentiated miRNA expression in different samples.